How To Prepare For Med School Interviews: Common Questions

 Panel Interviews

-The panel interview is another common medical school interview format.
+The panel interview is another common interview format for medical school.
 Candidates are asked questions from a group of interviewers during a single interview.
 Unlike one-on-one interviews, you have one chance to make a first impression on multiple admissions committee members.

 Panel interviews can take 30 minutes to a few hours to complete, depending on the medical school.